nivabecassis/spoilerkiller/README.md

 ## To-Do List

+### Main Features

 [x] Create popup.html for main extension landing page
+[x] Allow user to add entries to the blacklist
+[x] Allow user to remove entries from the blacklist
+[ ] Use API to store the inputted film/show data
+[ ] Find API for film/show data
+[ ] Design actual block html overlay (the screen that hides blacklisted content)
+[ ] Apply screen over blacklisted content in a content script
+[ ] Perform validation on the input of the show/movie
+    [ ] Sanitize data
+    [x] Skip duplicates

+### Styling/Optional

 [ ] Create options.html for any options
 [ ] Create the styling for the extension
-[ ] Use API to store the inputted film/show data
-[ ] Find API for film/show data (maybe use an icon for added look **?**)
-[ ] Design actual block html overlay
 [ ] Get appropriate size for the default-icon
-[ ] Allow the user to expand/collapse the list of items in the blacklist [ ] Perform validation on the input of the show/movie
+[ ] Allow the user to expand/collapse the list of items in the blacklist
-    [ ] Sanitize data
-    [x] Skip duplicates
-[x] Allow user to add entries to the blacklist
-[x] Allow user to remove entries from the blacklist
 [ ] Allow the submission of the new entry with the 'Enter' key

 ## Legal Stuff